Constipation in babies

 These techniques include:

-If your baby has signs of a rectal tear (bright red blood in the stool), a glycerin suppository may be helpful for easing a bowel movement out of the body.
+If your baby previously has had signs of an anal tear (bright red blood in the stool) after passing a hard stool, a glycerin suppository may occasionally be helpful for easing a bowel movement out of the body.
 These suppositories can be purchased over the counter and used at home.
-Follow the instructions on the package or ask your doctor for best practices when using one for the first time.
+Follow the instructions on the package if your child is over 2 years old or ask your doctor before using if your child is under 2 years old.

-Over-the-counter laxatives for babies may be helpful when other techniques do not work.
-Laxatives made from a malt-barley extract (Maltsupex) or psyllium powder (Metamucil) can soften your child’s stool, which may help produce a bowel movement.
+Over-the-counter laxatives for babies over 6 months may be helpful when other techniques do not work.
+Laxatives made from a malt-barley extract (Maltsupex) or psyllium powder (Metamucil) can soften your older child’s stool, but they are not recommended for babies.
+Talk to your doctor before giving any laxative to a baby under 1 year old.

 If you are confused or concerned at any point, don’t hesitate to call your child’s pediatrician.
 In almost all cases, your child’s constipation will clear on its own or with a natural treatment or two.
 If those strategies don’t work, asking your doctor for advice or suggestions will be helpful.
 Your doctor will also be able to help you spot other signs and symptoms (such as fever) that could be an indication of a larger problem that may require medical treatment.